Blog

 The AgiBot A2 isn't just another humanoid robot—it's the machine that helped propel AgiBot to the #1 spot in global humanoid shipments in 2025, with an estimated 5,168 units delivered according to analyst firm Omdia.
 Fresh off winning multiple Best of CES 2026 awards at its U.S. debut, the A2 Series has evolved from a promising prototype into one of the most commercially deployed humanoid robots on the planet.

-In this comprehensive AgiBot A2 review, we break down every specification, real-world deployment, pricing detail, and competitive angle you need to know in 2026.
+In this comprehensive AgiBot A2 review by Dean Fankhauser and the Robozaps robotics team, we break down every specification, real-world deployment, pricing detail, and competitive angle you need to know in 2026.
 Whether you're evaluating humanoid robots for your business or simply tracking the industry's fastest-moving player, this is your definitive guide.

 AgiBot A2 Overview: From Shanghai Startup to Global #1

-AgiBot (officially AGIBOT Innovation Shanghai Technology Co., Ltd.) was founded in February 2023 with a singular mission: fuse advanced AI with practical robotics at scale.
-Backed by heavyweights including Hillhouse Capital and BYD, the company moved at extraordinary speed—securing five funding rounds by late 2023 and launching the A2 (also known as Yuanzheng A2) in August 2024.
+AgiBot became the world's largest humanoid robot producer in 2025 by shipping 5,168+ units—more than Tesla, Figure, and Agility Robotics combined.
+The company (officially AGIBOT Innovation Shanghai Technology Co., Ltd.) was founded in February 2023 with a singular mission: fuse advanced AI with practical robotics at scale.
+Backed by heavyweights including Hillhouse Capital and BYD, AgiBot moved at extraordinary speed—securing five funding rounds by late 2023 and launching the A2 (also known as Yuanzheng A2) in August 2024.

 What sets AgiBot apart from dozens of other humanoid companies isn't just the technology—it's the manufacturing velocity.
 While competitors like Tesla Optimus and Figure were still iterating on prototypes, AgiBot was shipping production units.
 By the end of 2025, the company had delivered over 5,000 humanoid robots across eight core commercial applications, according to Forbes and Bloomberg reporting from CES 2026.